polkadot-developers/substrate-docs/content/md/en/docs/install/macos.md

 keywords:
 ---

-You can install Rust and set up a Substrate development environment on Apple macOS computers with either Intel or Apple M-series processors.
+You can install Rust and set up a Substrate development environment on Apple macOS computers with either Intel or Apple Silicon (M-series) processors.

 ## Before you begin